Suarez ruled out of Uruguay duty with knee injury

-Luis Suarez will not feature for Uruguay in September's World Cup qualifiers after suffering a knee injury against Villarreal on Sunday.

-Suarez started for the first time of the new season for Atletico Madrid and equalized for Diego Simeone's men to record his eighth goal involvement in 13 games against Villarreal.
+Suarez started for the first time of the new season for Atletico Madrid and equalised for Diego Simeone's men to record his eighth goal involvement in 13 games against Villarreal.

 However, the Atletico forward was forced off 14 minutes later after appearing to have discomfort in his left knee.